Fish Tacos And Life Lessons

 What Doesn’t Belong in Your Baja Fish Tacos:

 The tried and true soul surfers use an oversized tortilla and char both sides on the grill so you get a slight crunch when you bite into it.
-Cholula is always recommended by The Rugged Male.
+Cholula is always recommended.

 Here are some of our favorite places to enjoy life and fish tacos.